Lightning-AI/pytorch-lightning/docs/source-app/pages/lightning_apps_intro.rst

 5: Init the app object
 ^^^^^^^^^^^^^^^^^^^^^^
-Initalize an app object with the `TrainDeploy` component (this won't run the app yet):
+Initialize an app object with the `TrainDeploy` component (this won't run the app yet):

 .. code:: python
     :emphasize-lines: 29